Skip to content

 • Problem of other mindsThe problem of other minds asks a single question that has haunted philosophers for centuries.
 Given that I can only observe the behavior of others, how can…

-• ReasonReason is the capacity of consciously applying logic by drawing valid conclusions from new or existing information, with the aim of seeking truth.
+• ReasonReason is the capacity to consciously apply logic, drawing valid conclusions from new or existing information with the aim of seeking truth.

 • PramanaThe Sanskrit word pramāna literally means proof.
 It derives from the root pramā, which combines a preposition meaning outward or forth with a term for…